rafuaero/pdf_unlock/README.md

 # pdf_unlock
-simple python pdf unlock script
+simple python script to turn locked pdf into unlocked

+it is supposed you have the password